 Clickjacking also made the news in the form of a Twitter worm.
 This clickjacking attack convinced users to click on a button which caused them to re-tweet the location of the malicious page, and propagated massively.

-There has also been clickjacking attacks abusing Facebook's "Like" functionality.
+There have also been clickjacking attacks abusing Facebook's "Like" functionality.
 Attackers can trick logged-in Facebook users to arbitrarily like fan pages, links, groups, etc

 Defending against Clickjacking